tocttou/hacker-blog/_posts/2021-3-10-Myopia-Problems.md

 Thanks to Noa Nabeshima for helpful discussion and comments.

+Thanks to Noa Nabeshima for helpful discussion and comments.

 Introduction
 ============

 Certain types of myopic agents represent a possible way to construct safe AGI.
 We call agents with a time discount rate of zero *time-limited myopic*, a particular instance of the broader class of myopic agents.
-A prototypical example is a time-limited myopic approval-maximizing agent.
-In theory, such an agent has some desirable safety properties because a human would only approve safe actions (although we still would consider it unsafe).
-Since the agent is time-limited myopic, it will never attempt to sacrifice approval now to gain more approval later.
-For example, it would never prevent itself from being turned off so it could continue to act because the human would disapprove of it being incorrigible.
+A prototypical example is a time-limited myopic imitative agent.
+In theory, such an agent has some desirable safety properties because a human would only take safe actions (although any imperfect imitation would be unsafe).
+Since the agent is time-limited myopic, it will never imitate poorly now to make it easier to imitate easier later.
+For example, it would never give a human a simple plan so it could more easily imitate the human executing the plan.

-We might run into issues if the agent *intends* to myopically maximize human approval but guesses incorrectly.
-Such an agent might witness a human purchasing paperclips, infer that humans approve of actions that result in many paperclips, and proceed to convert the universe into paperclips.
+We might run into issues if the agent *intends* to myopically imitate humans but guesses incorrectly.
+Such an agent might witness a human purchasing paperclips, infer that humans tend to acquire paperclips, and proceed to convert the universe into paperclips.
 This agent would not be safe because it is not [robustly capable](https://www.alignmentforum.org/posts/SzecSPYxqRa5GCaSF/clarifying-inner-alignment-terminology).
 Myopia does not contribute to capability robustness; we only hope it helps create [intent aligned](https://ai-alignment.com/clarifying-ai-alignment-cec47cd69dd6) agents.

 In particular, [SGD might produce deceptively aligned agents](https://www.alignmentforum.org/posts/ocWqg2Pf2br4jMmKA/does-sgd-produce-deceptive-alignment#comments).
 One way of viewing deception is as sacrificing reward now for reward later, which suggests that time-limited myopia should prevent it.
 However, there are several ways time-limited myopia fails to rule out deceptive alignment.